thesleuth/reveal-slides/md/javascript-prep.md

 // individual if statement
 if (age >= 35) {
-  console.log('You can vote AND run for President!'); // will run }
+  console.log('You can vote AND run for President!'); // will not run }

 if (age >= 30) {